-Health Advocates (HAs) are students appointed as health resources in residence halls, apartments, fraternities, and sororities who are trained to respond to common health-related issues.
+Health Advocates (HA) are students appointed as health resources in residence halls, apartments, fraternities, and sororities who are trained to respond to common health-related issues.
 HAs share information and prevention strategies with other students in their halls and houses and refer students to other health resources on campus.
-This course, along with Health Advocate Training, will prepare students to be health resources for their residences by providing CPR and first aid certification and training in health issues important to college students, including mental health, sexual health, nutrition, physical activity, sleep, eating disorders, sexual violence, and alcohol, tobacco, and other drug use.
-In addition, this course will use health promotion strategies to allow Health Advocates to promote the health of the University of Minnesota community.
+This course, along with Health Advocate Training, will prepare students to be health resources for their residences by providing CPR and first aid certification and training in health issues important to college students, including mental health, sexual health, nutrition, physical activity, sleep, eating disorders, colds and flu, sexual violence, alcohol, tobacco, and other drug use, health insurance, and leadership and listening skills.
+In addition, this course will use health promotion strategies to allow Health Advocates to promote the health of the University community.